ZilchEngine/ZilchDocs/getting_started/features.markdown

 ## Events

-Zero Engine’s Event system takes component-based design to new levels of freedom and flexibility.
+Zero Engine's Event system takes component-based design to new levels of freedom and flexibility.
 A Zero Engine Event mimics its real-world counterpart: a situation that arises.
 How your game handles that situation is up to you.
 When your hero takes damage, the camera following her can shake.
-When a cannonball reaches the apex of its flight, an audio filter can be applied to the level’s music.
-Every game object is a potential event dispatcher, and every object’s events are up for grabs.
+When a cannonball reaches the apex of its flight, an audio filter can be applied to the level's music.
+Every game object is a potential event dispatcher, and every object's events are up for grabs.
 When you work with events from the beginning of a project, you allow yourself greater freedom to rapidly explore new features and ideas with minimal refactoring of your existing code.

 ## Nested Archetypes